This post was updated Oct. 17 at 4:18 p.m.

 “It’s good that he gets a fair amount of match play during the fall,” Martin said.
 “We know he’ll be an intricate part of doubles, and he’ll be fighting for a singles spot.”

-Sophomores Roscoe Bellamy, Eric Hahn, Mathew Tsolakyan and Blaine Hovenier will round out the five participants who will head to Santa Barbara.
+Sophomores Roscoe Bellamy Eric Hahn, Mathew Tsolakyan and redshirt freshman Blaine will round out the five participants who will head to Santa Barbara.
 Martin said the sophomores will have the opportunity to demonstrate their readiness for a potential position in the starting lineup.
 Last year, four of the six players in Martin’s singles lineup were either freshmen or sophomores.

 “Those are five guys that need to play one tournament this particular week,” Martin said.
 “I’m looking to really see where each player is at as far as their game, their conditioning and their mentality.”